 Study Support and Guidance

-A course tutor teaches a particular class, in a specific subject.
-There may be several different course tutors delivering the same course to different groups of students.
+A Module tutor teaches a particular module, in a specific course.
+There may be several different module tutors delivering the same course to different groups of students.
 Visiting lecturers may teach at other institutions or be in employment elsewhere.
-If you are experiencing a subject related problem, please do not hesitate to contact your tutor in the first instance.
+If you are experiencing a module related problem, please do not hesitate to contact your tutor in the first instance.
 Registry staff are also here to help you.

 Communication between tutors and students is very important.

 All tutors are available either in the classroom or in the staffroom.
 Should you feel necessary to discuss with your tutor something important it is advisable to seek an appointment through the reception office so that the tutor can allocate you the necessary time.

 You can also pass messages to your tutor either via the reception office or through their email address.

 Tutors may teach on other undergraduate, post-graduate and professional courses in the day, evenings and sometimes at weekends, either at CLC or elsewhere.
 They attend a variety of internal and external meetings and they are also engaged in research and consultancy, so consequently their availability to see students at certain times of the week may not suit you.
 Do not be put off by their non-availability at your desired time; let the reception desk make an appointment for you.

 It is important for the course team to be aware of the views of students.
 Feedback from you as to how the course is progressing allows us to develop courses more effectively, building on good practice.
 During the first few weeks of each academic year, student representatives from each course will be nominated and voted for.
 Elected student representatives should canvas the views of fellow students regularly and provide a point of contact between the students and the Course Team.

 Being a student representative provides a valuable understanding of how your educational institution works.
 You also gain valuable experience of meetings and their procedure and learning how to represent the views of a large group of people.
 Such experience is a useful additional item on your curriculum vitae.